mayasharma2110/Name-the-element/README.md

 ### Media

-* I found the following images online from [Science Notes](https://sciencenotes.org/):
+* I found the following image online from [Science Notes](https://sciencenotes.org/):
   * periodic-table-of-elements - owner Science Notes [image link here](https://sciencenotes.org/printable-periodic-table/)

 * The image quiz-example is a screenshot of one of the quiz questions.